raohmaru/CFC/o8g/Documents/CFC-Rules.md

 This document is designed for people who want to start learning the rules and gameplay of Card Fighters' Clash.
 For a more advanced set of rules and further explanations, please see the [Comprehensive rules](CFC-CompRules.html) document.

 ## Introduction
-Card Fighters' Clash (we will refer to it as CFC) is a collectible card game for two players based on SNK Playmore’s video game [SNK vs. Capcom Card Fighters' Clash 2 Expand Edition](http://neogeo.freeplaytech.com/svc-2/).
+Card Fighters' Clash (we will refer to it as CFC) is a card game for two players based on SNK Playmore’s video game [SNK vs. Capcom Card Fighters' Clash 2 Expand Edition](http://neogeo.freeplaytech.com/svc-2/).
 Players try to defeat each other in a battle playing powerful characters based on Capcom and SNK Playmore video games.
 Characters have unique abilities that can dramatically change the course of the game, and the character's KI energy is manifested in the form of Soul Points, which can be used to attack the opponent or to play Action cards and Reaction cards –they add exciting effects to the battle that can be played even in opponent's turn.

 Players start the game (in CFC every game is a battle!) with a deck of cards.
 A deck may contain any number Character, Action or Reaction cards, but it can't have more than three copies of any single card with the same name.
 Each player shuffles his deck and draws an initial hand of 5 cards, and then they are ready to fight.

-In their respective turn, players draw cards from his deck, play cards from his hand and attack the opponent (in CFC we refer to an opponent as an "enemy") with the characters he has in play.
+In their respective turn, players draw cards from his deck, play cards from his hand and attack the opponent (in CFC we refer to an opponent as an *enemy*) with the characters he has in play.
 The the enemy has the opportunity to counterattack with his characters or by playing Reaction cards.

 The battle ends when a player's HP (Hit Points or player's life) drops to 0 or less, that is when dealt damage by a character or by the effect of a card.
 But also a player can lose the battle if he runs out of cards in his deck.
 So be ready to strike hard and block enemy's attacks, and you will have a chance to win the battle.

 Round 1, start!

 ## The Game Board
 ![Game board zones](imgs/gameboard-1.jpg)